Skip to driving guidance

 Know your own medication

-CBD-dominant products with little or no THC are unlikely to impair driving.
-THC-dominant or balanced products carry a higher risk.
-Do not drive until you have established how your specific medication affects you, under your prescriber's guidance.
-Some patients on stable, long-term regimes may feel confident driving — others on high THC doses should avoid it entirely.
+Products that are mostly CBD, with little or no THC, are unlikely to affect your driving.
+Products with more THC carry a higher risk.
+Do not drive until you know how your own medicine affects you, with your prescriber's guidance.
+Some patients on a steady, long-term dose may feel confident driving.
+Others on high THC doses should not drive at all.

 Consider timing of your doses